Momentum

-In continuous systems such as electromagnetic fields, fluid dynamics and deformable bodies, a momentum density can be defined, and a continuum version of the conservation of momentum leads to equations such as the Navier–Stokes equations for fluids or the Cauchy momentum equation for deformable solids or fluids.
+In continuous systems such as electromagnetic fields, fluid dynamics and deformable bodies, a momentum density can be defined as momentum per volume (a volume-specific quantity).
+A continuum version of the conservation of momentum leads to equations such as the Navier–Stokes equations for fluids or the Cauchy momentum equation for deformable solids or fluids.

-Newtonian
+Classical

 Momentum is a vector quantity: it has both magnitude and direction.
 Since momentum has a direction, it can be used to predict the resulting direction and speed of motion of objects after they collide.
 Below, the basic properties of momentum are described in one dimension.
 The vector equations are almost identical to the scalar equations (see multiple dimensions).

 Single particle

 The momentum of a particle is conventionally represented by the letter p.
 It is the product of two quantities, the particle's mass (represented by the letter m) and its velocity (v):

 The unit of momentum is the product of the units of mass and velocity.
 In SI units, if the mass is in kilograms and the velocity is in meters per second then the momentum is in kilogram meters per second (kg⋅m/s).
 In cgs units, if the mass is in grams and the velocity in centimeters per second, then the momentum is in gram centimeters per second (g⋅cm/s).

 Being a vector, momentum has magnitude and direction.
 For example, a 1 kg model airplane, traveling due north at 1 m/s in straight and level flight, has a momentum of 1 kg⋅m/s due north measured with reference to the ground.